PearlCxndy/Umwelt/README.md

 **1. Ideation**</br>

-During our group brainstorming, we were inspired by how dogs can smell traces of the past—movements and events in a space.
-This sparked our initial idea to explore time perception in humans vs. non-human animals.
-As we dug into references, we gradually narrowed the scope, eventually focusing on environmental and urban concepts shaped by animal perception.We focused our research on the question: How could we represent non-human senses through immersive tech?
-This guided our design and technical choices.
-We considered visiting the Nerve Lab in Holborn and attending a movement workshop, an idea suggested by Mahalia to help us explore physical interaction in immersive spaces.
-Although we didn’t manage to visit, it remains a strong possibility for future development.
-At CSM’s Art & Science department, we tested our ideas and received valuable feedback.
-Mahalia also helped us refine the concept by suggesting ways to represent animal senses—like sight, smell, and sound—through immersive technology.
+The ability of canines to detect remnants of the past—movements and occurrences in a space—inspired our group brainstorming.
+This gave rise to our original plan to investigate how humans and non-human animals perceive time.
+We progressively focused on urban and environmental notions influenced by animal perception as we explored further into references.How can we use immersive technology to depict non-human senses? was the main topic of our investigation.
+This informed our technological and design decisions.
+In order to better investigate physical engagement in immersive places, Mahalia advised that we go to the Nerve Lab in Holborn and take a movement session.
+Even though we were unable to visit, there is still a good chance that it may develop in the future.
+We tested our concepts at CSM's Art & Science department and got insightful criticism.
+Mahalia also assisted us in honing the idea by offering ideas for using immersive technology to depict animal senses including sight, smell, and hearing.

 ![image](https://github.com/user-attachments/assets/eece033d-8cd6-4d99-b65a-f3c79883c07d)

 **Challenges and Refinements**

-**Issue:** We originally planned to explore time perception, but due to limitations in Unity gameplay, we narrowed the focus to animal perception to create a more immersive experience.
-Some larger ideas were dropped due to budget constraints, and CCI couldn’t provide resources like a big screen or interactive space.
-We had also hoped to contact additional experts and collaborators to support the project, but time constraints made this difficult.
-However, it would be a valuable direction to pursue in the future.
+**Issue:** We had originally intended to investigate time perception, but in order to make the experience more immersive, we limited the focus to animal perception because of Unity's gameplay constraints.
+Due to financial limitations, some larger concepts were abandoned, and CCI was unable to supply resources like an interactive area or a wide screen.
+In order to support the initiative, we also intended to get in touch with other specialists and partners, but time constraints made this challenging.
+It would be worthwhile to follow in the future, though.

-**Solution:** To manage the project effectively, we used tools like Notion and Figma.
-With a team of four, communication could have been difficult, but Notion helped us assign and adjust tasks easily (see Figure 1 for our time estimates and task breakdown).
-Each subject was clearly separated for better time and workload management
+**Solution:** Notion and Figma were among the tools we utilised to efficiently manage the project.
+It may have been challenging to communicate as a four-person team, but Notion made it simple to assign and modify tasks (see Figure 1 for our time estimations and work breakdown).
+Clear divisions between the subjects allowed for improved time and workload management.

-We also used notebooks occasionally to sketch ideas, but Figma was our main collaboration tool.
-It allowed us to visualize and draw in real time, making it easier to share ideas and stay aligned throughout the project.
+Although we occasionally drew ideas in notebooks as well, Figma served as our primary platform for cooperation.
+It made it simpler to exchange ideas and maintain project alignment by enabling us to sketch and visualise in real time.

 ![figma&notion]()

 **2. Research**</br>

-After finalizing our concept, we entered a deep research phase using various sources.
-Jessica recommended An Immense World by Ed Yong, which explores how animals perceive the world through different senses.
-We also pulled information from online articles (see bibliography), YouTube videos, Spotify podcasts, and more.
+Once our concept was complete, we started a thorough research phase using a variety of sources.
+Ed Yong's An Immense environment, which examines how animals use their senses to comprehend the environment, was suggested by Jessica.
+Additionally, we gathered data from YouTube videos, Spotify podcasts, internet articles (refer to the bibliography), and more.

-For primary research, we visited the Natural History Museum in London and the National Museum of Scotland.
-These trips had a big impact—we observed how museums present animal perception through interactive installations.
-We also recorded rare bird sounds ourselves, since many weren’t available online; these recordings are featured in Ceci Branch’s work.
+We went to the National Museum of Scotland and the Natural History Museum in London for primary research.
+These excursions had a significant influence; we saw how interactive exhibits at museums depict animal perception.
+Since many of the unusual bird sounds weren't accessible online, we also captured them ourselves; Ceci Branch's work includes these recordings.

 ![image](https://github.com/user-attachments/assets/7678e10e-050d-440f-bb42-ad27dbbca1a0)

 **Challenges and Refinements**
-**Issue:** We faced time constraints that limited our ability to visit more museums, and some useful articles were behind paywalls.
-Although we couldn’t finish the entire book Jessica recommended (An Immense World), the specific chapters we did read were valuable.
+**Issue:** We were unable to visit more museums due to time constraints, and other helpful publications were protected by paywalls.
+The chapters we did read of Jessica's suggested book, An Immense World, were worthwhile even if we were unable to finish it
-**Solution:** Despite the limitations, this research phase helped us see how time perception could be explored through multiple sensory experiences.
-It inspired us to design a range of interactive elements.
-We focused on gathering detailed information for each animal to make their unique perceptions feel real in the final experience.
+**Solution:** Even its shortcomings, this phase of the research helped us to realise how various senses could be applied to probe time perception.
+It inspired us to produce a range of interactive elements.
+We focused on gathering thorough knowledge about every animal so that their unique views felt real at the end.

 **3. Technical and Visual Research**</br>

-We explored different technologies and environments to bring our idea to life.
-Some early concepts included immersive domes and curved screen projections, inspired by projects like this immersive dome and curved screen projection in Unity.
-Eventually, we chose to use a rotating cube as our main interaction method, as it allowed us to clearly and interactively switch between different animal perspectives (game scenes).
-We were inspired by [this project](https://www.youtube.com/watch?v=oCwE5ayHgjM) we found online.
-The rotating cube idea was inspired by a project we found on YouTube using projection mapping with Unity, Leap Motion, and servo motors.
-We aimed to create a similarly immersive experience, potentially enhancing it with our own tech setup.
+We looked at several technologies and configurations to realise our idea.
+Inspired by projects like Unity's immersive dome and curved screen projection, several early concepts incorporated immersive domes and curved screens.
+At last, we chose to largely engage utilising a spinning cube since it allowed us clearly and interactively change between many animal viewpoints (game scenarios).
+We arrived over [this project](https://www.youtube.com/watch?v=oCwE5ayHgjM).) online and derived inspiration from Inspired by a project we came upon on YouTube using Unity, Leap Motion, and servo motors, the spinning cube idea sprang from projection mapping with Unity.
+Our aim was to create a similarly immersive experience, maybe enhanced by our own technology setup.
 ![Figma pics?]()

-Moreover, we decided to build the project in Unity, using shaders to reflect each animal’s unique sensory perception.
-To stay organized and cohesive, we created a visual library with references for environments, characters, shaders, and color palettes.
-Each of the cube’s four sides represents a different animal, with each team member responsible for designing one scene.
-These scenes were developed individually, then pushed to GitHub and merged by Pearl
+We also decided to make the project in Unity using shaders representing the unique sensory experience of every animal.
+To maintain coherence and order, we created a visual library with references for environments, characters, shaders, and colour palleties.
+Every team member is in charge of creating one scenario, and each of the four sides of the cube shows an other animal.
+These scenes evolved independently, then merged by Pearl after being pushed to GitHub.

-The virtual cube was built in Unity using a multi-camera setup.
-We followed a portal rendering tutorial to assign each face to a specific scene and the physical cube and turntable underneath were 3D modeled by Ceci and laser-cut for assembly which will explain more later
+Unity constructed the virtual cube under a multi-camera configuration.
+Using a gateway rendering tutorial, we allocated each face to a certain scene; the physical cube and turntable beneath were 3D designed by Ceci and laser-cut for assembly, which will be covered further later.

 ![Figma pics]()

 **Challenges and Refinements**

-**Issue:** We planned to use curved screen projection and display on all three sides of the cube, but the available projectors lacked the quality and range needed.
-We also considered using a servo motor to auto-rotate the cube via controller input, but it became too complex and time-consuming.
+**Issue:** Though the current projectors lacked the quality and range required, we had intended to use curved screen projection and display on all three sides of the cube.
+We also thought of auto-rotating the cube using a servo motor via controller input, but it turned out too difficult and time-consuming.
-**Solution:** Due to time and technical limitations, we scaled down to a single-side projection.
-Although Lieven suggested a setup to project onto three sides, it required a higher-mounted projector and more effort than we could manage within our timeframe.
-This idea will be considered for future development.
+**Solution:** Time and technical constraints drove us to scale down to a single-side projection.
+Lieven proposed a configuration whereby we could display onto three sides, but it needed a higher-mounted projector and more work than we could have handled in our available time.
+Future expansion will take this concept into consideration.

 **3.Building Each Scene**</br>